learn-academy-2022-alpha/week-3-assessment-omarbowen01/interview-questions.md

   Your answer: Yarn is the package manager that holds the react application for your terminal.
 The javascript file is modified when you run it.

   Researched answer: Yarn is a package manager for node.js that focuses on speed, security and consistency.
 It was developed by facebook to help make webpages more dynamic.
+It modifies node_modules, package.json and the yarn.lock files.

 6. STRETCH: What is an anonymous function in JavaScript?

   Your answer: Without any prior knowledge of this answer I would assume it is function that runs random numbers in JavaScript but I will research this and elaborate on this answer below.

   Researched answer: A function that doesn't have a name associated with it.
+When you iterate through an array with the ".map" you pass the map an argument of () => {} with value as one of the anonymous functions parameters.

 ## Looking Ahead: Terms for Next Week